genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ### Deploying

-For Genesis application servers the web server of choice is [nginx](https://www.nginx.com/).
+For Genesis application servers, the web server of choice is [nginx](https://www.nginx.com/).

-As explained previously, for the training we have provided a WSL instance with nginx pre-installed and running being used a reverse proxy.
-We're not going to deploy our application to that nginx instance though, we're going to simply use the local web server initiated by `npm run client:web` command.
+As explained previously, we have provided a WSL instance with nginx pre-installed and running for this training. nginx is used here as a reverse proxy.
+We're not going to deploy our application to that nginx instance, though; we're going to simply use the local web server initiated by `npm run client:web` command.

 For actual server deployment, these are the steps you'd need:
-1. build the project: `npm run build` from the ..client/web folder
+1. Build the project: `npm run build` from the ..client/web folder
-2. copy the content of the ..client/web/dist/ folder to the root folder of your web server.
-To find out the root folder, that's in the `root` directive in the server block of nginx.conf file.
+2. Copy the content of the ..client/web/dist/ folder to the root folder of your web server.
+To find the root folder, look in the `root` directive in the server block of nginx.conf file.

 :::tip ZIP DIST FOLDER
 You can zip and unzip the content of `dist` to make it quicker.